Creating a new design based on a PDK¶

-In our example design, after drawing 3 routes (2 straight routes and 1 route with specified control points), the design looks like this: (Figure).
+In our example design, after drawing 5 routes (4 straight routes and 1 route with specified control points), the design looks like this: (Figure Connected design).

-Waveguide layout is generated with the specified waveguide width and necessary roundings at bends (Figure).
+Waveguide layout is generated with the specified waveguide width and necessary roundings at bends (Figure Implemented waveguide layout).

 Step 4: Adapt waveguide routes¶

-The generated waveguides are not ideal yet since two waveguides are crossing and some routes are not yet optimized.
-There are two ways to adapt a route and waveguide:
+If the generated waveguides are not ideal there are two ways to adapt the route and the waveguide:

 - Drag its trace (control shape) to the desired location (Figure Dragging an existing control shape).
 Select the control shape on the trace layer with mouse, drag it to the desired location and release.
 This method is convenient for manhattan routes (because L-Edit understands manhattan wires and assists in re-drawing properly).

 - Edit its control shape manually (Figure Manually updating the control shape).
 Select the control shape on the trace layer, and press Ctrl-e.
 The Edit Object(s) dialog will pop up.
 Adapt the coordinates manually and press OK.
 This method is used when accurate control of the waveguide routing is needed.

 In either case, press Ctrl-Shift-w to update one waveguide or all waveguides at once.

-After modifying the waveguide route by dragging the trace between the fiber coupler and the ring, and by editing the control shape between the ring and the modulator, our example design looks like: (Figure).
+After modifying the waveguide route by dragging the two traces, our example design looks like: (Figure Final design).

 Make sure to save the design!
 You can always continue the design later on: changing the location of cell instances, adapting routes and waveguides, and so forth.